top of page

 CATEGORIES

-Taxidermy Sculptures – Limited to manikins or sculptures made specifically for use in taxidermy.
+Taxidermy Sculptures – Limited to manikins or sculptures explicitly made for use in taxidermy.
 The Sculptures

-may be in the form of clay, paper, foam or some other medium.
+maybe in clay, paper, foam, or some other medium.

 Taxidermy Sculpture Categories: